 ART 232 Foundations of 3D Graphics (3 sem. hrs.)
 An introduction to the foundational principles and practices of 3D computer animation.
 Working in a lab setting, students will develop the basic conceptual and technical tools necessary to create and modify elements for game development.
 This course is a prerequisite for any subsequent animation courses.
+Cross-listed: GAME 232.

-Cross-listed: GAME 232 Prerequisite(s): GAME/ART 231.
+Prerequisite(s): GAME/ART 231.

 ART 237 History of Western Art (3 sem. hrs.)
 An introductory survey inviting students, as a mode of inquiry, to explore, examine, analyze and appreciate specific historical visual images, sculptural objects, and architectural structures.
 It traces thematically and chronologically some of the major developments that have influenced both western and eastern cultures from prehistoric cave painting to the 15th century.
-Students employ historical means and methods (notably artworks as important historical documents complementing written texts) to question, in a systematic and rigorous way, and to interpret the ways in which particular works of art participate in the social, political, economic, religious and cultural climates of which they have been an integral part learning.
+Students employ historical means and methods (notably artworks as important historical documents complementing written texts) to question, in a systematic and rigorous way, and to interpret the ways in which particular works of art participate in the social, political, economic, religious and cultural climates of which they have been an integral part.
 Prerequisites: None.
-(3-0; 0-0) ART 238 History of Western Art II (3 sem. hrs.)
+(3-0) ART 238 History of Western Art II (3 sem. hrs.)
 An introductory survey inviting students, as a mode of inquiry, to explore, examine, analyze and appreciate specific historical visual images, sculptural objects, and architectural structures.
 It traces thematically and chronologically some of the major developments that have influenced Western cultures from the Renaissance to the present.
-Students employ historical means and methods (notably artworks as important historical documents complementing written texts) to question, in a systematic and rigorous way, and to interpret the ways in which particular works of art participate in the social, political, economic, religious and cultural climates of which they have been an integral part learning.
+Students employ historical means and methods (notably artworks as important historical documents complementing written texts) to question, in a systematic and rigorous way, and to interpret the ways in which particular works of art participate in the social, political, economic, religious and cultural climates of which they have been an integral part.
 Prerequisite(s): None.
-(0-0; 3-0) ART 240 Printmaking I (3 sem. hrs.)
+(3-0) ART 240 Printmaking I (3 sem. hrs.)
 This studio course introduces the basic applications and procedures of printmaking through the medium of screen printing.
 The class covers black and white, colour separation, editioning, registration, proofing, and printing, integrating technical ability with conceptual development during the execution of each project.
-NB: Not offered every year.
-Prerequisite(s): SAMC 112, ART 237 or 238; and 181 or 182.
-(0-3 or 0-3) ART 250 Foundations in Digital Design (3 sem. hrs.)
+Prerequisite(s): ART 181 or 182; ART 237 or 238; and SAMC 112.
+(0-3) ART 250 Foundations in Digital Design (3 sem. hrs.)
 An active exploration of graphic design essentials, creative ideation methods, and visual communication techniques.
-Students use creative thinking methodologies to experiment with acwide range of design approaches, evaluate the aesthetic and conceptual value of specific design solutions, and sharpen their creative, critical thinking, and perceptual skills.
+Students use creative thinking methodologies to experiment with a wide range of design approaches, evaluate the aesthetic and conceptual value of specific design solutions, and sharpen their creative, critical thinking, and perceptual skills.
 NB: Priority given to Art + Design and Media and Communication students.
 Cross-listed: MCOM 231.
 Prerequisite(s): None.
-(0-3 or 0-3) ART 280 3D Design (3 sem. hrs.)
+(0-3) ART 280 3D Design (3 sem. hrs.)
 The course investigates three-dimensional design and overviews the various stages in the process of design from ideation and planning to production.
 Through a study of the properties and characteristics of objects within cultures, students focus on relationships between form, function, ideas and ideologies.
 NB: Not offered every year.
 Prerequisite(s): None.
-(0-3 or 0-3) ART 283 Sculpture I (3 sem. hrs.)
+(0-3) ART 283 Sculpture I (3 sem. hrs.)
 An introduction to working in three dimensions in a variety of media, including clay, wood, and metal.
 Historical and contemporary approaches to sculpture are examined to achieve an understanding of the relationship of materials to form, space, expressive content, and the construction of meaning.
-NB: Not offered every year.

-Prerequisite(s): ART 181 or 182, and ART 237 or 238.
-(0-3 or 0-3)

-ART 290 Special Topics in Art (3 sem. hrs.)
+Prerequisite(s): ART 181 or 182, and 237 or 238.
+(0-3) ART 290 Special Topics in Art (3 sem. hrs.)
 Topics vary from year to year.